 Back in the real world, Kayla, who learned long ago to trust her gut instincts, is absolutely certain that something is very wrong.
 The pattern in the list of missing friends is easy to spot, but makes no sense at all.
 Then a young woman turns up at the back yard gate who knows more than she should and has an explanation for everything, and even though the explanation makes even less sense, every instinct tells Kayla that Riley is her only way to get her best friend Theo and his oddly-assorted classmates back.
 If they’re not quite what they were, well, that’s a bridge to cross later…

-This is being released as a serial, two posts a week on Tuesday and Friday.
+This is being released as a serial.
 Average post length will be between 1500 and 2500 words, but I can’t promise they will all be strictly in that range.

-You can find it in two places: prysmcat on Wattpad (please note that Wattpad has an app to facilitate reading more easily on a phone or tablet) or at Prysmcat’s Serials which is a straightforward WordPress/ClassicPress installation right here at home.
+You can find it here: prysmcat on Wattpad (please note that Wattpad has an app to facilitate reading more easily on a phone or tablet).
+If there’s enough demand I’ll look at other options.